alikhil/go-server-template/readme.md

 # Simple HTTP server application template

 1. Clone
-2. Replace `alikhil/go-server-template` with your repo name
-3. Start `renamer.sh` to replace all `hello` with your app name
+2. Start `renamer.sh` to replace all `hello` with your app name and `alikhil/go-server-template` with your repo name
-4. Enjoy
+3. Enjoy

 ## Features